as1605/nifty-llm-research/docs/index.md

 ## Overview

 The Nifty Stock Research system is an AI-powered tool for analyzing Indian stocks (NSE Top 100) and generating price forecasts and portfolio recommendations.
-The system uses OpenAI's GPT models to analyze market news, financial data, and generate predictions.
+The system uses Perplexity's models to analyze market news, financial data, and generate predictions.

 ## Components